 The time is right now.
 Everywhere you look the phrases digital transformation, digital twin, Industry 4.0, and the Internet of Things (IoT) are at the forefront of many articles written by the systems integrators and industry analysts.
-But a lot of this commentary is very and uses terms such as digital asset, digital twin, digital thread interchangeably, often with reference to digital prototyping which, as we know, is more suitable to discrete manufacturing (where you design once and then sequentially build many) and a key challenge is managing the “product model” as it evolves over time, rather than the single asset.
+But a lot of this commentary is very high level and uses terms such as digital asset, digital twin, digital thread interchangeably, often with reference to digital prototyping which, as we know, is more suitable to discrete manufacturing (where you design once and then sequentially build many) and a key challenge is managing the “product model” as it evolves over time, rather than the single asset.

 What we need in our industries is a digital story that fits the way we work and can be applied practically and consistently, taking into consideration the complexity of the business and especially the supply chain.
 Hopefully this series of posts can be used to stimulate debate and input, understanding that the answers revolve around a combination of people, processes and technology focused on a common approach to data.
 We must also consider the point of view of the owners, operators, engineering contractors, and suppliers in the context of the life cycle.

 So, looking at our industries can we say we feel truly in control of our master data?
 To answer that let’s start with a suggested definition of master data and control in the context of these posts.